14 Best Instagram Spots on Paros (With a Map!)

 Paros Agnanti Hotel – The suites here are absolutely luxurious and this is hands-down the best option if you’re looking for world class service in Parikia.
 The pool has spectacular views and the rooms all have different features – I’d go for the one with the infinity pool!
 This is a great spot for couples looking to enjoy some time together and a romantic vacation in Greece.
 The hotel is located a bit outside of Parikia, but offers a complimentary shuttle bus into town.

 Paros Palace – Paros Palace is a mid-range to luxury option (depending upon the room you book) that offers the best of both worlds.
 Located just a 10 minute walk from the beach, the hotel is near enough to Parikia to partake in the shopping and nightlife (~1km).
 If you’d prefer to take a shuttle, the hotel also offers complimentary transfers to the town during the day.
-Paros Palace offers spacious rooms (some come with private pools – check out the Premium or Deluxe Suite with Private Pool!)
-The hotel also offers a pool for all hotel guests – it is perfect to take a dip after a long day of exploring Paros’s best photo spots.
+Paros Palace offers spacious rooms, and some come with private pools!

 Getting to Paros